 Do Appraisers Look Under Sinks?

-Yes, you can expect a home appraisal to check under the sink to make sure there isn’t any water damage or problems hiding.
+Yes, you can expect a home appraisal to check under the sink to make sure there isn’t any water damage, mold issues or problems hiding.
 Don’t stress about the storage of bags and dish soaps but do make sure the area is clean and accessible.

 Do Unfinished Projects Affect Home Appraisals?